Mr-Osudars-Classes/ICS4U-S2016-2017/README.md

 ICS4U
 -----

-ICS4U Course for Mr. Seidel's classes
+ICS4U Course for Mr. Osudar's classes

 The overall learning goal for this class for the Spring 2017 class is as follows:
 * _By the end of this course, you should be able to create an accurately represented comprehensive visualization of data_